Ernestb160/Ernestb160/README.md

 ## Hi, I'm Ernest.
   Software engineering student focused on developing Apps and games to make better systems for all.
   Currently Dual Enrolled in HS and College for IT.
+Hoping to be a Software Engineer/Game Developer someday.
+Made this account because I'm applying for colleges soon.

 <!--
 **Ernestb160/Ernestb160** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.